567-labs/cloud-cursor-agent/README.md

 A React Ink-based CLI tool for managing Cursor Cloud Agents.
 Launch agents, list them, and view their status directly from your terminal.

+## Why use this?

+This CLI enables **Agent Orchestration**: allowing you (or your agents) to programmatically kick off other parallel agents.

+**Example: Managing Large Refactors**

+A compelling use case is identifying multiple files that need independent changes (e.g., refactoring to smaller components or adding tests).
+Instead of one massive 10,000-line pull request, you can use this CLI to:

+1.  **Identify** the distinct files or services that need work.
+2.  **Launch** parallel "sub-agents" for each task using this CLI.
+3.  **Receive** smaller, focused PRs that are easier to review.

 ## Installing as a CLI Tool

 Install this tool globally so you can run `cloud-agent` from any directory: